 However, there is a lot more information that is important to document about your LLC.

 It’s probably a lot easier to start with an existing template.
 We have a free Operating Agreement template you can download on this page.
+Using our template, you’ll still get a customized Operating Agreement for your Wyoming Limited Liability Company, and you can be confident it contains all the information it needs.
+Just have the Members sign it and you’re ready to go.

 An Operating Agreement is an internal document that governs how your LLC is run.
 It contains rules about how much of the company each Member of the LLC owns, and other details about management and taxes.